ivaxi0s/llm-task-switch/README.md

 Dailymail examples have a large number of tokens, which is a problem when evaluating with `llama-7b` as it has a max token length of `4096`.
 In `./src/data/dataloader.py::DataLoader::remove_large_dataset_examples()`, we limit the size of each `user-system` conversation in the conversation history to be less than `1792`, allowing for a conversation history length $L=2$ with some remaining tokens for the target task.

+We noticed that our results were not consistent with time, because the models were updating fairly frequently.
+Be warned that our results may not match up with the current state of the models.

 ## Reference

 If you use Task-Switch, or scripts provided in this repository (eg., evaluation scripts) in your work, please cite the following paper: